 I also read Aristotle and Dante Discover the Secrets of the Universe by Benjamin Alire Sáenz, which is my favorite book out of this list.
 Although I had an eight-page paper due that week, I instead sat on my ass and read this entire book.
 I finished it within 48 hours.
 If you haven’t read it, read it!
 Hopefully, I’ll get around to posting some more about this one!

 The last book I read was Angels and Demons by Dan Brown.
 I had seen the Da Vinci Code film, and was in the mood for something fast paced.
 This definitely fulfilled that need, and it made me think a lot about the relationship between religion and science.
-However, I rolled my eyes when the main female character says “’You’ve never been to bed with a yoga master, have you?’”
+However, I almost threw up when the main female character says “’You’ve never been to bed with a yoga master, have you?’”
 (Brown 569).

 I hope to post more frequently now that the break has begun, but I also have a lot of studying I have to do for the upcoming semester.
 I’ll have to see how things work out.